OPSILab/Service-Catalog/docs/install/index.md

  - Create for client a Mapper of type User Client Role and set `roles` as Token Claim Name, in order to map client roles to the `roles` field of the generated Access Token.

+  - Enable oauth2 authentication and create a client id and a client secret in order to allow remote access for federated query.

 ---

 Any feedback on this documentation is highly welcome, including bug reports and